+See Schrems II, paragraphs 174-175 and the case-law cited.
+See also, as regards access by public authorities of Member States, Case C-623/17 Privacy International, ECLI:EU:C:2020:790, paragraph 65; and Joined Cases C-511/18, C-512/18 and C-520/18 La Quadrature du Net and Others, ECLI:EU:C:2020:791, paragraph 175.

-- (141) Firstly, any limitation to the right to the protection of personal data must be provided for by law and the legal basis which permits the interference with such a right must itself define the scope of the limitation on the exercise of the right concerned . - (142) Secondly, in order to satisfy the requirement of proportionality, according to which derogations from and limitations to the protection of personal data must apply only in so far as is strictly necessary in a democratic society to meet specific objectives of general interest equivalent to those recognized by the Union, the legislation of the third country in question which permits the interference must lay down clear and precise rules governing the scope and application of the measures in question and impose minimum safeguards so that the persons whose data has been transferred have sufficient guarantees to protect effectively their personal data against the risk of abuse.
-The legislation must, in particular, indicate in what circumstances and under which conditions a measure providing for the processing of such data may be adopted as well as subject the fulfilment of such requirements to independent oversight. - (143) Thirdly, that legislation and its requirements must be legally binding under domestic law.
-This concerns first of all the authorities of the third country in question, but these legal requirements must also be enforceable before courts against those authorities.
-In particular, data subjects must have the possibility of bringing legal action before an independent and impartial tribunal in order to have access to their personal data, or to obtain the rectification or erasure of such data.
+precise rules governing the scope and application of the measures in question and impose minimum safeguards so that the persons whose data has been transferred have sufficient guarantees to protect effectively their personal data against the risk of abuse183.
+The legislation must, in particular, indicate in what circumstances and under which conditions a measure providing for the processing of such data may be adopted184 as well as subject the fulfilment of such requirements to independent oversight185.

+(143) Thirdly, that legislation and its requirements must be legally binding under domestic law.
+This concerns first of all the authorities of the third country in question, but these legal requirements must also be enforceable before courts against those authorities186.
+In particular, data subjects must have the possibility of bringing legal action before an independent and impartial tribunal in order to have access to their personal data, or to obtain the rectification or erasure of such data187.